reyalpchdk/ptpip-canon-helpers/README.md

 ## CHDK functionality over PTP/IP
 File transfers, non-shooting script and most other non-shooting related operations should work.
 Switching to shooting mode or shooting fail on some cameras.
-In some cases, this can work worked around with additional hacking.
+In some cases, this can be worked around with additional hacking.
 See the thread linked at the start for additional discussion.

 ## Disconnecting
 Use the Canon UI or `dis` in chdkptp.

-Use control+C to kill the scripts.
+Use control+c to kill the scripts.

 ## Changelog
 * 0.1.1 - 2024/02/09 Public repo, doc updates, no code changes